Survivor: All-Stars: Future appearances

 Rob Mariano, Rupert Boneham, Colby Donaldson, and Jerri Manthey returned to Survivor again in the show's twentieth season, Survivor: Heroes vs. Villains.
 Mariano played again in Survivor: Redemption Island and returned in the thirty-ninth season as a mentor in Survivor: Island of the Idols.
 Boneham and Tina Wesson returned for Survivor: Blood vs. Water.
 Boneham returned with his wife, Laura, who appeared on this season as loved one; whereas Wesson returned with her daughter, Katie Collins.
 Ethan Zohn, Amber Brkich (now Mariano), and Rob Mariano returned again for Survivor: Winners at War.
+Donaldson and Lewis (now Lewis-Dougherty) are set to compete on Survivor 50: In the Hands of Fans.

-Several of the cast also later competed in other reality competition shows.
-Mariano and Brkich competed together on The Amazing Race 7 and The Amazing Race 11.
+Outside of Survivor, Mariano and Brkich competed together on The Amazing Race 7 and The Amazing Race 11.
 Richard Hatch competed in the eleventh season of The Apprentice and the seventeenth season of The Biggest Loser.
 Zohn and Jenna Morasca competed against each other on a "Reality All-Stars" episode of Fear Factor and competed together on The Amazing Race 19.
 Boneham competed on The Amazing Race 31 with his wife Laura.
-After his appearances on Survivor, Colby Donaldson hosted Top Shot, which ran on the History Channel for five seasons.
-He has also hosted other shows such as Top Guns, The Butcher, and Alone.
+In 2024, Mariano competed on Deal or No Deal Island.
+In 2024, Hatch competed on the second season of House of Villains.
+In 2025, Mariano competed on the third season of the Peacock reality TV series The Traitors.
+In 2026, Cesternino competed on the fourth season of The Traitors.